 * Students in good standing on a voluntary leave of absence may apply for HCRP funding provided that they obtain prior approval for funding from the Administrative Board.

 What are the typical HCRP award ranges?
-Term-time support rarely exceeds $1000 per student.
+Term-time support is up to $1000 per student.
 Summer support usually ranges from $500-$4000.

 How competitive is the application process?
 HCRP would love to support the research of every student at Harvard.
 However, there is always a budget that only allows so much to be spent.
 The summer is usually the most popular time for research because classes are not in session.
 During the term-time, approximately 80% of students are funded.
 During the summer, we accept between 60-75% of applicants.